police used a on a township man who allegedly resisted arrest during a protection-from-abuse-order violation call Tuesday night.

 Ortiz is charged with DUI, defiant trespass and resisting arrest.
 He is also charged in a separate case with violating the PFA, which had been served early in the day.
 It alleges he was verbally and physically abusive toward his girlfriend.

-The PFA mentions a previous incident from 2010 in which Ortiz caused a car crash in Easton, taking the wheel from his girlfriend and crashing her car into a utility pole on S. Fourth Street.
+The PFA mentions a previous incident from 2010 in which, taking the wheel from his girlfriend and crashing her car into a utility pole on S. Fourth Street.

 Ortiz was arraigned before District Judge Daniel Corpora and sent to Northampton County Prison after failing to post $10,000 bail.